CaidenGilbert/PixelArt/MilestoneSubmissions/Lab9/LabReport.md

 pixels

+## Application MVP:
+- A login page
+- A registration page
+- A home page
+- A server that allows the UI to communicate with the database
+- A database that stores user information
+- Passwords must be hashed and stored in the database
+- Session Management - The user must be able to log in and out of the application and the session must be maintained
+- Application is built within Docker containers - you can find some updates to the docker-compose.yaml in the write-up below.

 ## Application Description:

   A pixel art software where you can create a plain canvas that is automatically uploaded to the database and will track changes.
 Fundamentally, we want to have a real-time shared canvas, private gallery, public gallery, and a blank canvas that allows users to change the pixel's color to the user's desired color.
 These functionalities will allow users to collaboratively color together and create pixel artwork that can be displayed to the public.